ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 They pressed on, the ridge seeming to retreat with each step.
 The drizzle turned to steady rain, soaking through their clothes and making the rocky path treacherous.
 Gond found himself constantly checking their back trail, expecting to see pursuit cresting each hill behind them.

 As evening approached, they finally reached the ridge.
-The view beyond took Gond's breath away—a hidden valley nestled between towering cliffs, green and peaceful in the fading light.
+The view beyond took Gond's breath away—a hidden grove nestled among steep hills, green and peaceful in the fading light.
 Ancient stone walls emerged from the mist, partially hidden by climbing ivy and thick moss.

 "There," Sim said simply.
 "Sanctuary."

-The moment their horse stepped onto the temple grounds, its ears pricked forward and it released a soft whicker of contentment, no longer pulling against the reins.
+The moment their horse stepped onto the temple grounds, its ears pricked forward and it released a soft whicker of contentment.
 Gond stopped, warmth spreading through his chest.
-The sensation was neither pleasant nor painful, just... insistent.
+The sensation was neither pleasant nor painful, just... puzzling.

 The turf beneath their feet was different than the rocky ground they had been traveling over—thicker, greener.
 The air carried a fresh smell that contrasted with the dusty trail.
 Dax's limp eased as he walked, and even Pell's perpetual tension seemed to drain a little from his shoulders.